LiJiaBei-7/Awesome-Cross-Lingual-Cross-Modal-Retrieval/README.md

 ### 2019
 - `[Portaz et al. ARXIV]` Image search using multilingual texts: a cross-modal learning approach between image and text. [[paper]](https://arxiv.org/abs/1903.11299)

+## Acknowledgements

+Some of the above contents are borrowed from [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval)